• Skip to primary navigation

 4. Go on a Carriage Ride

 Nearby the city market, you will see signs for carriage tours.
-Book one - it's the best way to see Charleston and to learn about its rich history.
+Book one – it’s the best way to see Charleston and learn about its rich history.

 There are a couple of tour operators and I have gone on tours with both: Palmetto Carriage Tours and Old South Carriage.
 Both companies are good.